pdogra1299/bitbucket-mcp-server/README.md

 - Array of pull requests with same details as get_pull_request
 - Total count of matching PRs
 - Pagination info (has_more, next_start)

+**Note on Author Filter:**
+- For Bitbucket Cloud: Use the username (e.g., "johndoe")
+- For Bitbucket Server: Use the full email address (e.g., "john.doe@company.com")

 ## Development